hhphu/hhphu-cloud/AWS/aws-certified-security/Infrastructure Security/aws-edge-services.md

 - The AWS marketplace offers various vendors and products for this purpose.
 - Users can subscribe to a product, integrate it with their AWS account, and deploy an IAM role for threat detection.
 - These systems also provide recommendations for improving security in the AWS account.

+## AWS Lambda Security
+In this chapter on the security of the AWS Lambda service, we learn about various security aspects and features that can be used to ensure the safety of your Lambda functions.
+Here are the key points covered:
+1. Set the right permissions: It is important to ensure that the appropriate permissions are set for users to access the AWS Lambda service.
+2. Enable CloudTrail: By enabling CloudTrail, you can monitor API activity and user activity, providing you with visibility and control over your Lambda functions.
+3. Use IAM roles: IAM roles can be used to control access to other AWS services.
+If your Lambda function needs to access objects in an S3 bucket, you can create an IAM role and attach it to the Lambda function to grant the necessary permissions.
+4. Secure connections: By default, all Lambda API endpoints only support secure connections, ensuring that data is transmitted securely.
+5. Use environment variables: Environment variables can be used to store secrets securely that need to be used within AWS Lambda.
+For example, you can store a database password as an environment variable and reference it in your Lambda function.
+6. Encrypt environment variables with AWS KMS: To further enhance security, you can allow AWS Key Management Service (KMS) to encrypt the environment variables, ensuring that sensitive information is protected.

+Remember to review the AWS Lambda service and explore the options available to set permissions, manage IAM roles, and configure environment variables securely.